leso-kn/Collector/README.md

 <img src="https://i.imgur.com/odsr4Jh.png" height="500">
 <img src="https://i.imgur.com/1tIbUh8.png" height="500">

+## My other projects

+[InfinityLoop1309/AnimePipe](https://github.com/InfinityLoop1309/AnimePipe) An alternative Android player of Bilibili, NicoNico, Youtube and more.

 ## Contribute
-Collector is designed to be compatiable to any service, so feel free to implement services - it isn't hard.
+Collector is designed to be compatiable to any service, you can implement your own service even if you are a begginer.
+Give it a try!

 Contribute docs are working in progress.
-Currently, please raise an issue for help if you want to contribute a service you.
+Currently, please raise an issue for help if you want to contribute a service.

-Any PRs are welcome as long as the service doesn't cause discomfort.

-Note: issues are for contributers **only**.
-For bug reports and feature requests, please use discussions instead.
+PRs and issues are welcomed.
+Help me to make Collector better!